sequiturs/bookshelf-advanced-serialization/README.md

 - Using access permissions but not application context
     - See route handling for `/users/:username`.
 - Using access permissions and application context
-    - using `evaluator`'s context designations with `contextSpecificVisibleFields`
+    - using `contextDesignator`'s context designations with `contextSpecificVisibleProperties`
         - See route handling for `/comments/:id`.
-    - using only table names, not `evaluator`'s context designations, with `contextSpecificVisibleFields`
+    - using only table names, not `contextDesignator`'s context designations, with `contextSpecificVisibleProperties`
         - See route handling for `/comments/:id`, specifically the `users` table name.
-    - using custom arguments in the `evaluator` function
+    - using custom arguments in the `contextDesignator` function
         - See route handling for `/comments/:id`.
-    - using the default `relationChain` argument to `evaluator`
+    - using the default `relationChain` argument to `contextDesignator`
         - TODO
 - After ensuring certain relations have been loaded
-    - using `evaluator`'s context designations with `ensureRelationsLoaded`
+    - using `contextDesignator`'s context designations with `ensureRelationsLoaded`
         - See route handling for `/comments/:id`.
-    - using only table names, not `evaluator`'s context designations, with `ensureRelationsLoaded`
+    - using only table names, not `contextDesignator`'s context designations, with `ensureRelationsLoaded`
         - See route handling for `/users/:username`.
-    - using custom arguments in the `evaluator` function
+    - using custom arguments in the `contextDesignator` function
         - See route handling for `/comments/:id`.
-    - using the default `relationChain` argument to `evaluator`
+    - using the default `relationChain` argument to `contextDesignator`
         - TODO

 ## License